 A collaborative textbook written by teachers opposed to the Texas School Board's revisionist view of American history.

-A massive list stored in a Github repository linking to free-as-in-beer ebooks about programming: Languages, platforms, tools, and more.
+A massive list of free-as-in-beer ebooks about programming: Languages, platforms, tools, and more.
 Ideal for teaching classes, continuing education, reference, and getting a jump start on programming in school.